ktht/asetup/README.md

     The procedure is identical for `isa-l_crypto`, apart from its version which doesn't necessarily match the version of `isa-l`.
 At the time of writing, the latest version of `isa-l_crypto` is `v2.25.0`.

+    Note that you need to install `nasm`/`yasm` and `help2man` before `make`-ing it.

 4. A keen eye reading the [EOS documentation](https://github.com/cern-eos/eos/blob/master/README.md) might spot that EOS has two additional dependencies: `eos-folly` and `eos-rocksdb`.
 Both correspond to custom builds of [`rocksdb`](https://github.com/facebook/rocksdb) and [`folly`](https://github.com/facebook/folly).
 The build configurations are detailed in the `*.spec` files of [`eos-rocksdb`](https://gitlab.cern.ch/eos/eos-rocksdb) and [`eos-folly`](https://gitlab.cern.ch/eos/eos-folly) repositories.
 The `*.patch` files are irrelevant because both packages already include the described changes.

     Although `rocksdb` is also available as [Arch package](https://gitlab.archlinux.org/archlinux/packaging/packages/rocksdb), it does not include the `librocksdb_tools.so` library, which is linked against EOS build.
+    Make sure to have `glfags` installed, or else you'll get linking error when building EOS.
-    Thus, to build `rocksdb`, follow these instructions:
+    To build `rocksdb`, follow these instructions:

     ```
     git clone https://github.com/facebook/rocksdb.git
     cd rocksdb
-    git checkout -b v9.5.2 tags/v9.5.2 # or later
+    git checkout -b v9.10.0 tags/v9.10.0 # or later
     PREFIX=$PWD/install PORTABLE=1 DISABLE_JEMALLOC=1 OPT='-fPIC -DNDEBUG -O3' make shared_lib tools_lib USE_RTTI=1 DEBUG_LEVEL=0 -j12
     PREFIX=$PWD/install make install-shared
     cp librocksdb_tools.so install/lib/.